nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 Beyond basic listing and filtering, these operations help you monitor changes and format output.

-### Watch for Package Changes
+### Watch for PackageRevision Changes

-Monitor package revisions in real-time:
+Monitor PackageRevisions in real-time:

 ```bash
 kubectl get packagerevisions -n default --watch